Parts Lookup. We made it easy and only a few keystrokes away

 - The heater can now be operated as usual.

 The aluminum fins on evaporator and condenser coils are easily bent and can block airflow through the coil.
-Air conditioning wholesalers sell a tool called a “fin comb” that will comb these fins back into nearly original condition.Remember to always use caution when performing preventative system maintenance, as ambient conditions (heat load) will increase refrigerant hose temperatures and don’t forget having the right quality parts on hand makes all the difference.
+Air conditioning wholesalers sell a tool called a “fin comb” that will comb these fins back into their original condition.Remember to always use caution when performing preventative system maintenance, as ambient conditions (heat load) will increase refrigerant hose temperatures and don’t forget, having the right quality parts on hand makes all the difference.

 See How To and Which Components to Inspect and watch this video to learn more about Basic A/C Troubleshooting.